nict-wisdom/rannc/documents/tutorial.rst

 2. Wrap your model
 ------------------

-Wrap your model by ``pyrannc.RaNNCModule`` with your optimizer.
+Wrap your model by using ``pyrannc.RaNNCModule`` with your optimizer.
-You can use the wrapped model in almost same manner as the original model (See below).
+You can use the wrapped model in almost the same manner as the original model (see below).
 Note that the original model must be on a CUDA device.

 .. code-block:: python